 -Mental, cognitive, or emotional health status/impairment

--Physical status, including disability or impairment, height or weight, pregnancy, genetics, health conditions (including HIV/AIDS), or age
+or weight, pregnancy, genetics, health conditions (including HIV/AIDS), or

 -Economic status, class, finances, or education